Skip to main content

 Some people might not need a biopsy

-Rarely, the doctor might not do a biopsy on someone who has a neuroendocrine tumor in the pancreas if imaging tests, blood tests, and somatostatin receptor-based imaging show the tumor is very likely to be cancer and if it looks like surgery can remove all of it.
-Instead, the doctor will proceed with surgery, at which time the tumor cells can be looked at in the lab to confirm the diagnosis.
+Rarely, the doctor might not biopsy a neuroendocrine tumor in the pancreas if imaging tests, blood tests, and somatostatin receptor-based imaging show the tumor is very likely to be cancer and if it looks like surgery can remove all of it.
+Instead, the doctor will proceed directly with surgery, and the tumor cells can be looked at in the lab to confirm the diagnosis.
 During surgery, if the doctor finds that the cancer has spread too far to be removed completely, only a sample of the cancer may be removed to confirm the diagnosis, and the rest of the planned operation may be stopped.

 See Testing Biopsy and Cytology Specimens for Cancer to learn more about different types of biopsies, how the biopsy samples are tested in the lab, and what the results will tell you.